 What does the test result mean?

 Results of genetic testing require careful interpretation.
-Typically, the lab report will include an explanation from a health practitioner with expertise in this area.
-A number of factors are taken into account when determining whether clopidogrel is an appropriate treatment for an individual.
+Typically, your lab report will include an explanation from a healthcare practitioner with expertise in this area.
+A number of factors are taken into account when determining whether clopidogrel is an appropriate treatment for you.

-In general, if a person has one or two variant copies of the gene, then that person may have an altered response to clopidogrel.
-The degree of responsiveness depends upon the variation(s) present and upon the person.
-An individual may be a normal, poor, intermediate, extensive, or ultra-rapid metabolizer of the drug.
+In general, if you have one or two variant copies of the gene, then you may have an altered response to clopidogrel.
+The degree of responsiveness depends upon the variation(s) present and upon your body.
+You may be a normal, poor, intermediate, extensive, or ultra-rapid metabolizer of the drug.

 Not every laboratory will test for every gene variant.
+Laboratories most commonly look for the CYP2C19 variant alleles *2 and *3.
 A less common gene variant may be present that is not detected by the test.
-A person may also have decreased drug metabolism due to another factor.
-CYP2C19 gene variation only accounts for a portion of a person's response to clopidogrel.
+You may also have decreased drug metabolism due to another factor.
+CYP2C19 gene variation is only one factor in your response to clopidogrel.